 - Exchange ideas and insights through email discussions.

-To get specific details on how you can get the most out of ISA division memberships, visit the ISA Technical Divisions website page.
+To get specific details on how you can get the most out of ISA division memberships, visit the ISA Technical Divisions website.
 ISA also offers three Technical Interest Groups (TIGs) for members interested in exploring certain technical fields in greater detail.
 At this time, ISA features three TIGs: the Textiles TIG, the Glass and Ceramics TIG and Leak Detection and Repair TIG.